usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-grading.md

   4. Select the appropriate request option and add the associated label.
 See below for details.

-  5. Assign the issue to our TA Jose (`josecorella`). *This should happen automatically if you are using the correct issue template.*
+  5. Assign the issue to our TA Jose (`oliviakumar`). *This should happen automatically if you are using the correct issue template.*

   8. Add the issue to the appropriate project milestone.
 The milestones should be either "project1", "project2", "project3", and "project4" (all lowercase with no spaces).
 You will have to [create the milestone](https://help.github.com/articles/creating-and-editing-milestones-for-issues-and-pull-requests/) if this is your first issue for the project.